 - 3 eggs

 - 2 cups Italian Semolina plain bread crumbs, or plain bread crumbs

 - 1 tsp. garlic powder

-- 1/2 cup of canola oil or vegetable oil, and more if needed
+- 1/2 cup of canola oil or vegetable oil, and extra for frying

-Set the bowls side by side for easy prep.
+- Set the bowls next to one another, side by side for easy prep.

-Dip each veal cutlet into the egg mixture and coat both sides.
+- Dip each veal cutlet into the egg mixture and coat both sides.
 Then dip into the bread crumb mixture, one at a time and pat lightly to coat evenly on both sides.
 Place each breaded veal cutlets onto a plate and continue until all cutlets are done.
 Set aside.
-Wash your hands.

-Meantime, in a deep frying pan, heat oil on high heat.
-When oil is HOT, gently add veal cutlets.
+- Meantime, in a deep frying pan, heat oil on high heat.
+When the oil is HOT, lower the heat to medium-low and gently add a few veal cutlets.
 Do not add too many cutlets, this will cool down the oil and making the cooking time longer.

 - Fry cutlets until golden brown on both sides, about 1 minute for each side.
 Because the veal is so thin, they cook very quickly, no need to over fry them.